carzaga1/UnsuperDL-EEG-BSUPP/README.md

 # Project Thesis Title: *An Unsupervised Deep Learning Algorithm for Burst Suppression Detection in Pediatric EEG Data: Assessing Generalizability.*

-A brief overview of the project.
-Who is involved.
-What it entails.
-Why it important.
-And how it will be achieved.

 ## Description